JordanCollier/AR-Homework/README.md

 √Show page for each company.
 √Users can create companies.
-Users can create locations.
+√Users can create locations.
-Users can create products.
+√Users can create products.
-Users can create reviews.
+√Users can create reviews.

-Create an index page for companies that lists all companies and attributes in a table, with a link to that companies show page from it's name.
+√Create an index page for companies that lists all companies and attributes in a table, with a link to that companies show page from it's name.
 (Set root to this page)

 example rows: